twisted-nematic57/SolveKit/README.md

  * To **test** your solution on a different piece of input, be sure that you've correctly set input files as described in step 4 above.
 Then, set your Run/Debug configuration to "Run Test #N" where N is the test number you want to run.
 Then, click the Run button.
  * To **benchmark** your solution, set your Run/Debug configuration to "Benchmark Solution".
 There will be two prompts that pop up before the solution is run.
 In order, here's what the prompts ask for:
    * The test # you want to benchmark the solution on.
 (In many situations, runtimes vary based on content and length of inputs.)
    * The number of times you want the solution to be run.
 SolveKit will run your solution that many times and print statistics on all runtimes.
-It will also print statistics on only the last 80% of runs, as JVM warmup, optimization & stabilization must be accounted for.
+It will also print statistics on only the last 80% of runs, as JVM warmup, optimization & stabilization must be accounted for. *(You must pass a number > 2 because the statistical calculation code crashes when there are less than 3 data points; so few data points have no meaning in this context anyway.)*

    There is also a benchmarking Run/Debug configuration called "Benchmark Solution -> CSV".
 It behaves the same as the regular benchmarking config, but it will also save a CSV file containing the amount of time, in nanoseconds, each run of the solution took.
 The CSV will be stored in [`inputs`](./inputs), as that is the configured CWD of SolveKit, and it'll be named `runtimes_T.csv` where T is the current Unix timestamp in seconds.
 The CSV will just be one giant column of numbers, where the top element is the first run.